Skip to main content

 What is Capvaxive?

-Capvaxive (pneumococcal 21-valent conjugate vaccine) is a single-dose vaccine that may be used to protect people aged 18 years and older against invasive pneumococcal disease and pneumonia caused by the following Streptococcus pneumoniae serotypes:
+Capvaxive (pneumococcal 21-valent conjugate vaccine) is a single-dose vaccine that may be used to protect adults aged 18 years and older against invasive pneumococcal disease and pneumonia caused by certain types of bacteria called pneumococcus.

-Capvaxive works by inducing opsonophagocytic killing (the engulfment, by macrophages and other phagocytic cells like neutrophils) of bacteria.
-Capvaxive induces opsonophagocytic activity (OPA) against 22 S. pneumoniae serotypes (serotype 15B has a similar molecular structure to serotype 15C) using opsonization (an immune process where opsonins, such as antibodies, are used to tag foreign pathogens for elimination by phagocytes) to target the specific S. pneumoniae serotypes.
+Capvaxive works by stimulating cells in your immune system to kill bacteria.
+It works against 22 Streptococci pneumoniae serotypes (serotype 15B has a similar molecular structure to serotype 15C) using opsonization (an immune process where opsonins, such as antibodies, are used to tag foreign pathogens for elimination by phagocytes) to target the specific S. pneumoniae serotypes.
 Capvaxive protects against 8 serotypes not covered by other pneumococcal shots.

 Capvaxive side effects

 Keep track of all side effects you have.
-If you ever need another pneumococcal vaccine, you will need to tell the vaccination provider if the previous shot caused any side effects.
+If you ever need another pneumococcal vaccine, tell the vaccination provider if the previous shot caused any side effects.

 Before taking this medicine

-You should not receive Capvaxive if you ever had a severe allergic reaction to a pneumococcal or diphtheria toxoid vaccine.
+You should not receive Capvaxive if you ever had a severe allergic reaction to a pneumococcal or diphtheria toxoid vaccine, including Capvaxive, or any of the inactive ingredients in the vaccine.

 Tell the vaccination provider if you have: